Jumptim/Software-driven-SHP/README.md

 ## 📜 License
 This repository is for academic and research use only.
 Please cite appropriately in derived works.
-EOF